migangqui/spring-aws-s3-api/README.md

 # Spring AWS S3 API (Java/Kotlin)

+We reccomend to use Cloud Storage Spring Api (<https://github.com/migangqui/cloud-storage-spring-api>)

 Here we are a Java and a Kotlin API to manage files of AmazonS3 in Spring framework.
 In order to use it, are necesaries the following steps:

 ### Add dependency to pom.xml: